Words on the Word

 Sts Simon and Jude

-The apostles we celebrate today, Simon and Jude, are in very ancient sources associated with a mission to the east.
-One of the most venerable documents of early Church history, the Doctrine of Addai, tells us how Jude or Thaddeus (Addai in Syriac) was despatched by St Thomas to Edessa in modern-day Turkey.
-There his preaching and works of healing brought about the almost unanimous conversion of that great city.
+The Apostles we celebrate today, Simon and Jude, are in very ancient sources associated with a mission to the East.
+A venerable document of early Church history, the Doctrine of Addai, tells us how Jude, also known as Thaddeus, or Addai in Syriac, was despatched by St Thomas to Edessa in modern-day Turkey.
+There his preaching and works of healing brought about the conversion of the city.
 Let the doubter doubt.
-The fact remains that Christianity was firmly established in that part of Mesopotamia by the early second century with a firm claim to apostolic origins.
+The fact remains that Christianity was established in that part of Mesopotamia by the early second century with a firm claim to Apostolic origins.
 Someone must have brought it there, and Thaddeus’s name is connected with the mission from the first.

-An impressive feature of the Doctrine of Addai is the apostle’s serene self-consciousness.
-He knows he is carrying an infinitely precious message; at the same time he is quite uninterested in any honour for himself.
+An impressive feature of the Doctrine of Addai is the Apostle’s serene self-consciousness.
+He knows he is carrying an infinitely precious message; at the same time he is entirely uninterested in any honour for himself.
 He does not even bother to make a display of his humility.
 So obvious is it to him that his person is of no consequence.
-What matters is the word, the power, entrusted to him.
-At one point, King Abgar of Edessa wants to pay him gold and silver for his benefits to the city.
+What matters is the word entrusted to him, the spiritual power he dispenses.
+At one point, King Abgar of Edessa wants to pay Thaddeus gold and silver for his benefits to the city.
 Thaddeus calmly retorts, ‘If we have left our own property behind, how can we accept other people’s?’

-It is not strange that this humble man should gradually disappear in the mists of history.
-What he was concerned to bestow was Christ, not traces of self.
-He lived out the principle of all mission: ‘He must increase, I must decrease.’
-He was committed to remaining poor and transparent, a voice crying in the wilderness.
-Now, isn’t that a lesson to us all?
+It is not strange that this humble man should gradually disappear in the mist of history.
+He was concerned to bestow Christ, not to leave traces of himself.
+He lived out the principle of all Christian mission: ‘He must increase, I must decrease.’
+He was determined to remain poor and transparent, to be a voice crying in the wilderness, not a protagonist accumulating thousands of ‘likes’ on Facebook.
+In that respect he remains a timeless example to us all.